 \subsection{Quantization Error in Arbitrary Bit-Width QNNs}

 As illustrated in Fig.\,\ref{fig:framework}a, to accommodate QNNs to different bit-widths, previous methods~\cite{jin2020adabits,yu2021any,ijcai2022MultiQuant,tang2022arbitrary} switch the bit-width of network weighs and activations continuously and perform forward and backward process.
 Unfortunately, current arbitrary bit-width QNNs usually suffer from a significant quantization error as we detail in the following.

-\textbf{Quantization Error from Switching Weight Bit-widths.} The full-precision weight $\bm{w}$ is widely accepted to roughly follow a normal distribution with probability density function (PDF) as $f(\bm{w}) \sim \mathcal N(0, 1)$, $l^w = -u^w$~\cite{ACIQ,park2022symmetry}.
-Assuming each full-precision $\bm{w}$ is rounded to the midpoint of its quantization bin $\bar{\bm{w}}$, the upper bound of weights is $u^w$, the lower bound of weights is $l^w$, and $l^w=-u^w$, the quantization error caused by weight quantization can be defined as:
+\textbf{Quantization Error from Switching Weight Bit-widths}.
+Assuming the full-precision weight $\bm{w}$ follows a normal distribution with probability density function (PDF) as $f(\bm{w}) \sim \mathcal N(0, 1)$~\cite{ACIQ}, the bit-width is $b$, each full-precision $\bm{w}$ is rounded to the midpoint of its quantization bin $\bar{\bm{w}}$, the upper bound of weights is $u^w$, the lower bound of weights is $l^w$, and $l^w=-u^w$, the quantization error caused by weight quantization can be defined as:

 A systematic derivation can be found in~\cite{ACIQ,chmiel2020robust}.
 A small upper bound parameter $u^w$ causes less quantization noise but more clipping noise.
 Note that Eq.\,(\ref{MSQE}) varies with alterations in the weight distribution, lower bound, and upper bound, but it does not affect the conclusion that weights suffer from quantization noise.

 For single bit-width QNNs, they only need to adjust the weights to accommodate the error from weight quantization of a specific bit-width $b_i$, \emph{i.e.}, $\text{MSQE}_{b_i}$.
 In contrast, for arbitrary bit-width QNNs, they have to adjust the weights to accommodate errors from weight quantization of all possible bit-width candidates as:

 We denote Eq.\,\ref{Eq:WE} as the \textit{quantization error from switching weight bit-widths}.
 Given the example shown in Fig.\,\ref{fig:framework}a, for training arbitrary bit-width QNNs that support 2-, 4-, 6-, and 8-bit quantization, previous methods typically train the weights to accommodate quantization error from 2-, 4-, 6-, and 8-bit weight quantization, \emph{i.e.}, $\text{MSQE}_{2} + \text{MSQE}_{4} + \text{MSQE}_{6} + \text{MSQE}_{8}$.
 Compared with single bit-width QNNs, arbitrary bit-width QNNs suffer from more quantization errors from weight quantization, making it a challenge to converge in an optimal state.

-\textbf{Quantization Error from Switching Activation Bit-widths.} As analyzed in \cite{weiqdrop}, the quantization from activations is equivalent to injecting quantization error into the network weights.
+\textbf{Quantization Error from Switching Activation Bit-widths}.
+As analyzed in \cite{weiqdrop}, the quantization of activations is equivalent to injecting quantization error into the network weights.
 Assuming the activations are quantized into $b$ bit, the transplanted quantization error can be represented by: